-After the success of Avatar, four sequels have been greenlit.
-Fans have been waiting over a decade for Avatar 2, and the film is just within reach.
+After the success of Avatar, a whopping four sequels have been greenlit.
+Fans have been waiting for over a decade for Avatar: The Way Of Water and the film is just within reach.
 HollywoodLife has the latest updates about the cast, filming, the plot, and more.

 The original Avatar follows Jake Sully, a paraplegic Marine who has been dispatched to the moon Pandora.
 He soon finds himself torn between following orders and protecting the people of Pandora.
 The film builds to an epic conclusion where Neytiri kills Colonel Miles Quaritch and is able to save Jake from dying.
 She also sees his human body for the first time.
 Jake ends up staying on Pandora to be with Neytiri, and he is permanently transferred into his Na’vi body.